Casino Monte Carlo

 The Building

-The casino itself is a Belle Epoque masterpiece designed by Charles Garnier, who also built the Paris Opera.
-The exterior, with its baroque towers and immaculate formal garden, is as good as anything in the principality.
-The Place du Casino that surrounds it is permanently occupied by Ferraris, Lamborghinis, and the occasional Bugatti.
-Some people come just to watch the cars.
+Charles Garnier designed the Casino de Monte-Carlo – the same architect who built the Paris Opera, which explains why the two buildings look related.
+The Belle Epoque exterior, with its baroque towers and immaculate formal gardens, is among the better pieces of architecture in southern France.
+The Place du Casino surrounding it is permanently occupied by Ferraris, Lamborghinis, and the occasional Bugatti; some visitors come purely to watch the cars.

 Around the Casino

-The Cafe de Paris next to the casino is good for coffee and people-watching.
-It is overpriced in the way everything in Monaco is overpriced, but the terrace has an unobstructed view of the Place du Casino and the car parade.
+Cafe de Paris next to the casino has an overpriced terrace with an unobstructed view of the Place du Casino and the car parade.
+The coffee is fine.
+The people-watching is excellent.

-Le Louis XV by Alain Ducasse inside the Hotel de Paris is three Michelin stars and will cost 300-500 euros per person with wine.
-It is legitimately one of the best restaurants in Europe for special occasions.
-For something more affordable, La Marinda on Rue du Portier serves decent Italian at prices that, while still Monaco prices, will not require a second mortgage.
+Le Louis XV by Alain Ducasse inside the Hotel de Paris is three Michelin stars and costs EUR 300 to 500 per person with wine.
+It is legitimately one of the best restaurants in Europe and a serious occasion meal.

 Monaco Ville

-If you are spending more than a few hours, the old town on the Rock is worth visiting.
-It sits on a promontory above the casino and is accessed by elevator from the casino level or a steep walk.
-The Prince’s Palace (Palais Princier) has a formal changing of the guard at 11:55 every morning, smaller but more chaotic than London’s.
-The Oceanographic Museum on the cliff edge is genuinely excellent, founded by Prince Albert I in 1910, with a rooftop terrace that looks straight down to the port.
+The old town on the Rock above the casino is worth an hour.
+The Palais Princier has a changing of the guard at 11:55 every morning, smaller and considerably more chaotic than London’s equivalent.
+The Oceanographic Museum on the cliff edge – founded by Prince Albert I in 1910 and still one of the better marine biology museums in the world – has a rooftop terrace with a straight-down view to the port.

 In May, the Monaco Grand Prix transforms the principality in ways that regular visitors find deeply irritating.
-Grandstand tickets start at around 300 euros and go up to several thousand for good positions.
-The streets are fenced off for practice and qualifying across multiple days before the Sunday race.
-Book accommodation 6-12 months ahead if you are coming during Grand Prix week, and expect prices to be three to five times normal levels.
+Grandstand tickets start at EUR 300 and climb steeply.
+The streets are fenced for practice and qualifying across multiple days before the Sunday race.
+Book accommodation 6 to 12 months ahead if you plan to be here during Grand Prix week; expect prices three to five times normal levels.
+During Grand Prix period, the casino’s morning cultural schedule is cancelled entirely.

 Getting There

-The nearest airport is Nice Cote d’Azur (NCE), about 30 km away.
-The train from Nice is the practical option: 22 minutes, runs every 30 minutes, costs 4.30 euros.
-Helicopters from Nice Airport to Monaco also operate (7 minutes, around 150 euros one-way, through Monacair), which is a memorable approach.
+Nice Cote d’Azur airport is 30 kilometres away.
+The train from Nice is the practical option: 22 minutes, runs every 30 minutes, costs around EUR 4.30.
+Monacair operates helicopters from Nice Airport (7 minutes, around EUR 150 one-way) which is a genuinely memorable approach.
+Driving in Monaco is an exercise in expensive parking; the train is the right choice.